sergueyarellano/tddpractice/docs/b.part3.md

 }
 ```

-YAY, the test passed! but... it looks awful, I mean it looks like I'm talking to a computer here, also using `return` statements inside if-else statements give me shivers.
+Hooray!
+The test passed! but... it looks awful.
+I mean, it looks like I'm talking to a computer here, also using `return` statements inside if-else statements gives me the shivers.

 ```js
 function checkTypeWith (input, model) {